oliverjam/cv/README.md

         <dt class="u-visually-hidden">Details:</dt>
         <dd class="card__details">
           <p>This was a 16 week fullstack JavaScript development bootcamp.
 It was a life-changing experience for me, reinforcing my love for web development and teaching others.</p>
           <p>The course involved pair-programming almost all the time, with around half of each week spent in teams working on projects.
-We worked extensively with git and Github, learnt JS fundamendals rather than frameworks, practised agile design sprints, and did lots of testing.
+We worked extensively with git and Github, learnt JS fundamentals rather than frameworks, practised agile design sprints, and did lots of testing.
 I also spent a week teaching the next cohort test-driven development</p>
         </dd>
       </dl>
       <dl class="card">